thesp0nge/armoredcode.github.io/_posts/2012-07-25-5-excuses-you-wont-tell-your-self-for-not-practicing-tdd.markdown

 Your users are angry.
 Your customer **do** is angry.
 You're in trouble.

-{% blockquote %}
-You migth say, hey but you don't leave us enough time to test the code, we don't have resource, it's not our fault.
+> You migth say, hey but you don't leave us enough time to test the code, we
-{% endblockquote %}
+> don't have resource, it's not our fault.

 Your customer will eventually say that it is your fault.
 And you must fix it.
 For free.